milomedia/tilix/_drafts/2020-03-05-tilix-gains-achilles-uvdb-accreditation.md

   by Achilles.

 ---
-Tilix is proud to become a Achilles UVDB Member after having its Safety, Health, Environment and Quality (**SHEQ**) capabilities accredited by Achilles.
+Tilix is proud to become an Achilles UVDB Member following accreditation of its Safety, Health, Environment and Quality (**SHEQ**) capabilities.

 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/UVDB-stamp.jpg)

-The membership allows Tilix to pre-qualify as an approved supplier to the utilities sector.
+Membership allows Tilix to pre-qualify as an approved supplier to the utilities sector.
 The Achilles UVDB pre-qualification system makes it easier for companies in the utilities sector to manage their supply chain risks and to comply with procurement regulations.

 The certification validates Tilix’s commitment to continually provide the highest quality of service to clients and indicates the firm’s compliance with key legislation, particularly in terms of SHEQ and corporate social responsibility.

 ## **About UVDB**

-Achilles UVDB is a systematic supplier prequalification network that helps Utility companies in the UK to manage risk and comply with EU regulations.
-It is operated as “Qualification System” under Article 77 of the EU Utility Directive.
+Achilles UVDB is a systematic supplier pre-qualification network that helps utility companies in the UK to manage risk and comply with EU regulations.
+It is operated as a “Qualification System” under Article 77 of EU Utilities Directive 2014/25/EU.
 Moreover, it allows suppliers to promote their product and service offering to 65 buyers including National Grid, SSE, UK Power Networks, Thames Water and United Utilities.

 * Industry: Utilities
 * Buyers: 65